HEERA ALAYA

 From a business perspective, the one thing I do is that if I have a request for an email (or a call) that I can attend to immediately, I will do that so it doesn’t get put on a long list of things to do.
 I am the opposite of a procrastinator.

-Travel has been essential because it has helped me better understand American culture, how to engage as a global citizen, and informed my dances (I have been able to engage with other artists abroad and think about how different cultures are embodied through dance.).
+Travel has been essential because it has helped me better understand American culture, how to engage as a global citizen, and informed my dances (I have been able to engage with other artists abroad and think about how different cultures are embodied through dance).

 What prompted you to write your memoir, Chino and the Dance of the Butterfly?

-Why sets your memoir apart?
+What sets your memoir apart?

 You mention writing parts of your book from a child’s point of view.